Frequently Asked Questions and Answers

 - I have applied, but have not been admitted to the program.
 If I enroll in the Graduate

 If you are an international student, check with the office of International Students and Scholars to verify if you are allowed to take a class.
-Then you can apply for non-degree seeking (special student) status and then enroll in the class.
+Then you can apply for non-degree seeking status and then enroll in the class.
 If the class is approved for graduate credit, you could count it towards a graduate degree (if approved by your advisory committee) once you are admitted into the department.
 However, you would need to have completed your bachelor’s degree to be able to count these hours towards a graduate degree.
 Please note that you must be an admitted graduate student (either into the program or as a special student) in order to obtain graduate credit.

 Plan of Study/Obtaining an Advisor